zyzek/LEAPs/content/leaps/leap-8.md

 ## Simple Summary

-A token distribution plan for Lyra's "ignitiion phase" between October 25 and January 7, including the official token launch on December 14.
+A token distribution plan for Lyra's "ignition phase" between October 25 and January 7, including the official token launch on December 14.

 ## Abstract